still-forest/renovate-config/README.md

 ### Configurations

 There are 4 custom/specific configurations, each inheriting from the default configuration.
+In summary:

+- `default`: Baseline config, centered around Typescript / React development.
+It's suitable for non-React projects, as the matching & handling rules will simply not apply.
+- `fastapi-react`: Adds configurations for Python package management (poetry) and grouping of [FastAPI](https://fastapi.tiangolo.com/) and [Strawberry](https://strawberry.rocks/)-related packages.
+- `fullstack-js`: At present, an alias of `default`.
+It's kepy separately for future usage.  e.g., to group all `nextjs` packages together
+- `npm-package`: Modification of `peerDependencies` is disabled, to preserve support of older core libraries (e.g., React 18).
+- `svelte`: Adds grouping of [Svelte](https://svelte.dev/) monorepo packages.

 #### Features: